 For the purposes of this policy, "child-on-child abuse" is defined as abuse between children.
-Please see separate Child on Child Abuse Policy.

 The school has a zero-tolerance approach to abuse, including child-on-child abuse, as confirmed in the Child Protection and Safeguarding Policy's statement of intent.